 - Heat the pot over very low heat for about 10 minutes (for 2 servings).
 When small bubbles appear on the surface of the liquid, remove the kombu.

 - Increase the heat and bring the water (kombu dashi) to a boil.
-Once it comes to a boil, reduce the heat to low, add the bonito flakes, and simmer for 6 minutes.
+Once boiling, reduce the heat to low, add bonito flakes, and let it simmer for 6 minutes.

-- Return the dashi to the pot, add A (mirin and light soy sauce), and bring it to a boil.
+- Return the dashi to the pot, add mirin and light soy sauce, and bring it to a boil.

 Notes

 - You can store it in the refrigerator for up to 3 days.
-However, it is recommended to combine the udon noodles with the udon soup just before eating because once cooked, the udon noodles lose their firmness.
+However, it is recommended to combine the udon noodles with the soup just before eating, as cooked udon noodles tend to lose their texture over time.

 Leave a Reply